How expensive is it to maintain a Mercedes-Benz in India?

 “Exactly,” says Santosh.
 “Over 40 per cent of our customers buy these packages now.
 60 per cent are not aware, there is no reason otherwise.”

 Making servicing affordable is one thing, improving the quality of the service is another and that’s been a major focus area for Mercedes over the past two years.
 “We now have young customers for whom time is important and they may not have drivers to drop their cars.
 We can now service a car within two hours, if it is a regular servicing.
 You can book the service online and get the car picked up and even dropped.
-You can talk to the service advisor using the app.
+One can talk to the service advisor using the app.
 You also get SMS alerts at each stage during the service.
 We can also monitor the car’s health during a longer term once we have the data and send service reminders.”

 Speeding up the turnaround time is the new parts warehouse, located at the same premises in Chakan.
 Spread over 16,500 square metres, it is the largest of its kind in the luxury car space and also falls under Santosh’s purview.